 University scholarships, bursaries and discounts

-The Gittins Family Charitable Trust Bursaries will support students studying specific nursing and engineering degrees, who might otherwise find themselves in financial difficulty while studying at the University of Leicester.
-Applicants must be resident in the UK and commencing a full time undergraduate degree in September 2023.
+The Gittins Family Charitable Trust Bursary, also known as the Gittins Bursary, will support students studying specific Nursing and Mechanical Engineering degree courses, who might otherwise find themselves in financial difficulty while studying at the University of Leicester.
+Applicants must be resident in the UK and commencing a full-time undergraduate degree in September 2024.

 Award

-Each bursary will provide recipients with £1,000 a year for three years (Engineering) or four years (Nursing).
+Successful applicants will receive £1,000 per year for three years (Mechanical Engineering) or four years (Nursing).

 Eligibility

-Applicants must satisfy the following to be considered for this scholarship:
+Applicants must satisfy the following criteria to be considered for this bursary:

 • Mechanical Engineering BEng